aws-containers/ecsworkshop/content/networking_sd/ecs_networking/_index.md

 ---
 title: "ECS Networking"
 chapter: true
-weight: 60
+weight: 05
-pre: '<i class="fa fa-film" aria-hidden="true"></i> '
 ---

 # Networking for Amazon ECS

 In this chapter, we will discuss the available network modes for ECS and their properties:

 - awsvpc
 - bridge